Catechesis Service Requirements

 SERVICE PROJECT PROCEDURE

-• Hand the forms in we would prefer you hand all 8 Service Forms together but you may hand them in as you complete the service.
-Service Forms may either be dropped off at the Kinane Center or you may scan or take clear, close photos of them and email them to spccatechesis@yahoo.com
+- Hand the forms in – we would prefer you hand all 8 Service Forms together but you may hand them in as you complete the service.
+Service Forms may either be dropped off at the Kinane Center or you may scan or take clear, close photos of them and email them to spccatechesis@yahoo.com (this last delivery method is preferred but not required).

 FAQ